A list of supplements that can benefit your overall health – including 5 nutrients that mature adults are often lacking.

 Health Magazine reports that Omega 3 has within it properties that “greatly benefits the skin by regulating oil production to boost hydration and prevent acne, and by delaying the skin’s aging process to stave off wrinkles.
 A 2005 study in the Journal of Lipid Research discovered that EPA can help block the release of the UV-induced enzymes that eat away at our collagen, causing lines and sagging skin.
 Because EPA is both an antioxidant and an anti-inflammatory agent, it can protect against sun damage and help repair it.”

 In my morning smoothie, I have for several years been adding a teaspoon of flax seed meal (make sure you get the meal, not the whole seeds – unless you want to grind it yourself in your coffee bean grinder).

 Next, I started adding krill oil capsules to my regimen.
 Whales live on krill in the ocean.
 My understanding is that krill cannot be over-farmed, which is good from an ecology standpoint.

-I still take cold water fish oil capsules or krill capsules as needed, to augment my diet (krill oil smells a bit funky – like low tide – so you don’t want to take a deep inhalation right after you open the bottle).
+I still take cold water fish oil capsules or krill supplements as needed, to augment my diet (krill oil smells a bit funky – like low tide – so you don’t want to take a deep inhalation right after you open the bottle).
 But now I try to get the bulk of my omega from the foods that I eat.

 Essential Fatty Acids Are Good for Men’s Health, Too